FDA to urge limits on heavy metals in baby foods, starting with arsenic and lead

 “Although action levels are not binding, we have seen that, over the years, our guidance on action levels and other actions have contributed to significant reductions of toxic elements in food,” an FDA spokeswoman wrote in a statement.

 Heavy metals can leach into fruits and vegetables from soil or water contaminated by pesticides, fertilizers and other sources.
 They can also be introduced to baby foods as additives and mineral or vitamin mixes.
-While pediatricians and nonprofits like Healthy Babies, Bright Futures say levels in individual baby foods do not pose a significant risk, protracted exposure over time can cause lasting neurodevelopmental disabilities in children.
+While pediatricians and nonprofits such as Healthy Babies Bright Futures say levels in individual baby foods do not pose a significant risk, protracted exposure over time can cause lasting neurodevelopmental disabilities in children.

 Advocacy groups such as Consumer Reports and Environmental Working Group say the FDA’s move represents a positive development after years of inaction by the agency on this topic, but they are concerned the plan may not go far enough.